ariccio-learn-co-alternate/git-merge-conflicts-nyc-web-060319/README.md

 ### Step 3: Merge!

 You're going to add both the doc-brown branch and the marty-mcfly branch to the master branch using merge.
-Merge the `doc-brown` branch first by running `git merge doc-brown -m "merge doc brown"` in the terminal.
+Merge the `doc-brown` branch first by running `git merge doc-brown` in the terminal.

 When you merge `doc-brown` into your `master` branch, your terminal should print a readout that looks something like this: